Shiigu/quake1randomizer/README.md

 This mod is installed like any other.
 Extract the zip file as a folder where your Quake executable is located, then use the `-game` launch parameter so that it executes the mod on launch (some source ports also have a mod selection menu).

+**NOTE:** The demos fail to run in the Remastered version with an Illegible Server Message error.
+Please ignore it, the rest of the mod works.

 ## How to configure

 To set up the game modes, press the 'M' key, and the Randomization Menu will show up.
 Follow the instructions in there.